gweidart/alpha-evm-dex-bot/README.md

 - AlphaBot uses web3.py and a custom wrapper to DIRECTLY interact with the smart contracts of the exchange.
 Thus avoiding slow web interfaces and Metamask, enabling AlphaBot to have the fastest throughput possible.

-- All of this is done LOCALLY on you machine.
+- All of this is done LOCALLY on your machine.
 AlphatBot NEVER has access to read or store your private keys.

 - Private keys are encrypted with a password during initial bot setup.